xonq/mycotools/mycotools/README.md

 bash ~/miniconda3.sh
 ```

-If you are using the Ohio Supercomputer, or are having problems with initializing `conda`, run this to autostart your conda environment upon login:
+If you are using the Ohio Supercomputer, or are having problems with initializing `conda`, run this to autostart your conda environment upon login (you must enter `yes` when prompted to run `conda init` previously):
 ```
 echo "\nsource ~/.bashrc" >> ~/.bash_profile
 ```